zsyJosh/ShiyuZhao-homepage/content/research/logicgnn/index.md

 ---
-title: LogicGNN: Logic Message Passing Graph Neural Network
+title: "LogicGNN: Logic Message Passing Graph Neural Network"
-summary: The first systematically generalizable and scalable reasoning model on KG.
+summary: "The first systematically generalizable and scalable reasoning model on KG.
 It models one-step logic inference as triangle update on graph inspired by logic programming and formalize it under the designed GNN framework.
-It can also identify reasonable patterns and conduct partial reasoning with the help of auxiliary edges on graphs.
+It can also identify reasonable patterns and conduct partial reasoning with the help of auxiliary edges on graphs."
 tags:
   - Graph representation learning
 date: '2022-08-31T00:00:00Z'